Debate has gone on for years about the value of eating organic foods.

 - Coffee â€” not exactly a produce here but relevant just the same

 - green beans

 - winter grapes from Chile

-Using organic flour is important because conventional wheat is heavily treated with chemicals, and because the whole grains are a concentrated source of minerals which are depleted from over-farmed, chemically fertlized soils.
+Using organic flour is important because conventional wheat is heavily treated with chemicals, and because the whole grains are a concentrated source of minerals which are depleted from over-farmed, chemically fertilized soils.

 So a bit of awareness may go a long way.
 Washing produce with more than just water (either using soap or a vegetable wash) should remove most pesticides from fruit or vegetables not in the list above.

-Buying organinc meat and dairy products as well as produce on the list above should limit toxic esposures, particularly important in children.
+Buying organic meat and dairy products as well as produce on the list above should limit toxic exposures, particularly important in children.